-The Travel Assurance Fund (TAF) provides a possible source of compensation when consumers do not receive the travel services they purchased through a BC licensed travel agent.
+The Travel Assurance Fund (TAF) provides a source of compensation when consumers do not receive the travel services they purchased through a BC licensed travel wholesaler or travel agent.
 All claims must be filed in six months from the date that the travel services were not provided.

 Licensed Agents: May be eligible if they have reimbursed or provided alternate travel services at their own expense to a client who has not received travel services as a result of a business failure by a supplier.